Original Run: October 4, 2018 - December 20, 2018 Number of Episodes: 12 Genre: Comedy, Idol, Music, Supernatural

 I won’t blame anyone who thinks turning a bunch of zombies into idols is beyond gimmicky.
 My thoughts were precisely that when I realized what Zombie Land Saga was going to be.
 Having now sat through it, my opinion on the matter hasn’t changed.
 That said, although the idea may have been questionable, there was much more to this series than I could have imagined.

-For starters, Zombie Land Saga had an outstanding sense of humor which incorporated a healthy dose of darkness (I’m a little screwed up like that).
+Zombie Land Saga had an outstanding sense of humor that incorporated a healthy dose of darkness (I’m a little screwed up like that).
 Remember, the members of Franchouchou, to become zombies, had to die; and since the oldest was maybe around twenty, each of them died young.
-We may not have learned the details of all the members’ deaths, but for the ones whose were revealed, they met their ends in horrifically tragic ways.
+We may not have learned the details of all the members’ deaths, but for those who were revealed, they met their ends in horrifically tragic ways.

 Without spoilers, the fate of Ai Mizuno was a brilliant example of how this series acknowledged the grief of death while remaining incredibly funny.
 Ai’s death wasn’t the joke, and that was critical.
-Zombie Land Saga made clear how much regret Ai left behind and how she was determined to give her second chance her best effort.
-The actual comedy came from the intensity of Ai’s demise, as well as Saki Nikaido’s reaction to what happened.
+Zombie Land Saga clarified how much regret Ai left behind and how she was determined to give her second chance her best effort.
+The actual comedy came from the intensity of Ai’s demise and Saki Nikaido’s reaction to what happened.

 Stories such as Junko adjusting to her new surroundings or Ai coming to terms with her death were prevalent throughout Zombie Land Saga.
 The emphasis on character development allowed this series to turn typically boring, every-idol-anime-needs-to-have-this story bits and give them meaning.

 Real quick, I want everyone who has seen her series to recall Honoka Kosaka from Love Live.
-For those of you who don’t know who she is, Honoka was the leader of the idol group µ’s (muse).
+For those of you who don’t know who she is, Honoka was the idol group µ’s (muse) leader.
 For the record, I like µ’s, as well as the original Love Live (Love Live Sunshine, its sequel, can wallow in obscurity for all I care).
 Honoka herself was an alright main character, but she didn’t have much to her character.
 Nevertheless, she somehow always managed to rally everyone around her.
 How and why?

 Sakura, unlike Honoka, was actually shown to go out of her way for her group members.
-She had to set an example for the rest of Franchouchou who weren’t particularly keen on becoming idol stars.
-It was Sakura who had to stress how lucky they were to be given a second go at life, and that they all had what it took to stand on the stage.
+She had to set an example for the rest of Franchouchou, who weren’t particularly keen on becoming idol stars.
+Sakura had to stress how lucky they were to be given a second go at life and that they all had what it took to stand on the stage.

 As a result, when Sakura went into a similar spiral as Honoka, the members of Franchouchou reminding her how much she had done for them was far more meaningful because it was actually true.

 I won’t claim Zombie Land Saga changed my lack of enthusiasm to the idol genre.
-Despite the occasional gem, I still feel as though these types of shows are part of a fad which refuses to die.
+Despite the occasional gem, I still feel these types of shows are part of a dying fad.
 However, what I will say is:

 Everything has its gold standard, and Zombie Land Saga is now that for idol-anime.